Find Affordable College Courses

 Washington, DC

-The in-demand doctor’s degree programs at Howard University helped the school earn the #3 place on this year’s ranking of the most popular public administration and social service schools in District of Columbia.
-Located in the large city of Washington, Howard is a private not-for-profit school with a fairly large student population.
+A rank of #3 on this year’s list means Howard University is a great place for public administration and social service students working on their doctor’s degree.
+Located in the city of Washington, Howard is a private not-for-profit college with a fairly large student population.

 Best Public Administration & Social Service Colleges in the Middle Atlantic Region

-Explore all the Most Popular Public Administration & Social Service Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Most Popular Public Administration & Social Service Colleges in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded